 The secret to losing weight after menopause coincides with a healthy lifestyle strategy.
 But what does this healthy lifestyle plan look like?
 It is simpler you might think.
-Remember, a menopause weight loss diet is one of five primary deeds you can do to lose weight.
+Remember, a menopause weight loss diet is comprised of five primary deeds you can do to lose weight.
 There are some more and in a moment you are going to disclose them for yourself.

 - Consume nutrient-rich food.
 Another secret to losing weight post menopause is to consume fewer calories than you burn during the day.
-Your healthy diet should include a variety of fruits and vegetables, fish, chicken, whole grains in bread and cereals, healthy fats, such as olive oil or avocados, and legumes (8).
+Your healthy balanced diet should include a variety of fruits and vegetables, fish, poultry, whole grains in bread and cereals, healthy fats, such as olive oil or avocados, and legumes (8).